Monica-Ramos/School_District_Analysis/README.md

 * How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

 Although some of the metrics decreased their value compared to the original results it did not affect the performance of Thomas High School relative to other schools.
-Thomas High School maintains its second place in both analysis.
-This can be shown with the next images.
+Thomas High School maintains its second place in both analysis.This can be shown with the next images.

 ## Original Top Schools